Nancy Nossal Fellowship Award

 Priority will be granted to (a) Graduate Students planning their first Postdoctoral Training experience at NIDDK and to (b) Postdoctoral and Clinical Fellows doing their first fellowship at NIDDK.

 Fellows who compete successfully will receive stipend or salary increases as follows:

-- Clinical Fellows will receive a salary increase of $3,500 that becomes effective at their yearly PGY (Post Graduate Year) increase and renewal date.
+- Clinical Fellows will receive a salary increase of $4,000 that becomes effective at their yearly PGY (Post Graduate Year) increase and renewal date.
 Research Fellows do not receive increases upon renewal so an exceptional pay increase will be requested at the time they are awarded, or the increase will be requested at the time of the Title 42 Spring Increase call.
-As these fellows are federal employees, the salary increase is subject to federal salary restrictions effective at the time of the competition.
+As Research Fellows are federal employees, the salary increase is subject to federal salary restrictions effective at the time of the competition.

-- Visiting Fellows and IRTA Postdoctoral Fellows will receive an exceptional stipend increase of $3,500.
+- Visiting Fellows and IRTA Postdoctoral Fellows will receive an supplemental stipend increase of $4,000.